A Nivat Theorem for Weighted Alternating Automata over Commutative Semirings: A Nivat theorem for

 \begin{proof} A proof can be found in \cite{DBLP:conf/birthday/DrosteG17}.
 There, the $\Rightarrow$-direction is proved based on a \wfta $\A$ recognizing $s$.
-The components $\Lambda$, $h$, $L$, and $\A_w$ are chosen to be the set of transition in $\A$, the mapping to the letters in $\Gamma$, the tree language of runs in $\A$, and an automaton adding weights to the transitions, respectively.
+The components $\Lambda$, $h$, $L$, and $\A_w$ are chosen to be the set of transitions in $\A$, the mapping assigning each transition $(\overbar{p}, \gamma, q)$ to the corresponding letter $\gamma \in \Gamma$, the tree language of runs in $\A$, and an automaton adding weights to the transitions, respectively.
 This yields the desired equation.
 Here, for the convenience of the reader, we want to give a precise construction, as well as a proof of correctness for the second direction of the proof of Theorem \ref{thr:nivatWFTA}.

 Let $s$ be recognized by a \wfta $\A=(Q,\Gamma,\alpha,\lambda)$.
 First, we define $\Lambda$.
 Let $P=Q\cup Q_{\text{fin}}$ where $Q_{\text{fin}}$ is a disjoint copy of $Q$ including an element $q_{\text{fin}}$ for each $q\in Q$.
 Now, $\Lambda= \bigcup_{i=0}^{\rank(\Gamma)} Q^i\times \Gamma^{(i)} \times P$.
 For reasons of readability, we sometimes abbreviate a letter $\big((q_1,\ldots,q_{\rank(g)}),g,p\big)\in \Lambda$ by $[\overbar{q},g,p]$.
 We define $\rank([\overbar{q},g,p])=\rank(g)$.
 Let $h$ be the tree homomorphism induced by $h\big([\overbar{q},g,p](x_1,\ldots,x_k)\big)=g(x_1,\ldots,x_k)$ for all $g\in \Gamma^{(k)}$.
 Clearly, $h$ is linear and non-deleting.